bcace/bcace.github.io/tay.md

 `CpuTree` structure is a k-d tree.
 Can store agents that have size (are not points) in non-leaf nodes.

-**Update:** At the start of each simulation step tree is cleared so that it only contains the root partition, and the root partition's bounding box is updated to enclose all agents.
+**Tree update:** At the start of each simulation step tree is cleared so that it only contains the root partition, and the root partition's bounding box is updated to enclose all agents.
 When adding an agent to the tree the the appropriate branch is traversed as far as possible and when further partitioning is needed partitions are split in half along a dimension with largest ratio between partition size in that dimension and smallest partition size in the same dimension.

-**Act:** All tree partitions are evenly distributed among threads for processing.
+**Act phase:** All tree partitions are evenly distributed among threads for processing.

-**See:** All tree partitions are evenly distributed among threads as **seer** partitions, or partitions containing **seer** agents.
+**See phase:** All tree partitions are evenly distributed among threads as **seer** partitions, or partitions containing **seer** agents.
 To get **seen** agents for each of those **seer** partitions, the tree is traversed and each of those partitions' bounding boxes is tested for overlap with the **seer** partition's bounding box inflated by the **see** pass radii.
 Since no two threads ever have the same **seer** partition there is no danger of writing to the same memory location from multiple threads.
 All threads process the same partitions for **seen** agents, but **seen** agents are read-only.

 ### Grid

 `CpuGrid` structure is a hash grid.
 Hash function used to map grid cell indices to bin indices is a simple XOR hash function.

-**Update:** Space bounding box and suggested partition sizes are used to convert each agent's position into grid cell indices, which are then hashed to find the appropriate bin for each agent.
+**Grid update:** Space bounding box and suggested partition sizes are used to convert each agent's position into grid cell indices, which are then hashed to find the appropriate bin for each agent.
 All non-empty bins are linked into a list for faster access.

-**Act:** Each thread iterates through its assigned bins so that each bin's agents get processed by one of the threads.
+**Act phase:** Each thread iterates through its assigned bins so that each bin's agents get processed by one of the threads.

-**See:** Each thread iterates through its set of **seer** bins and finds neighboring **seen** bins through its **seer** agents' positions.
+**See phase:** Each thread iterates through its set of **seer** bins and finds neighboring **seen** bins through its **seer** agents' positions.
 Because of hash collisions a single bin can contain agents from multiple grid cells, so in principle we have to find neighboring bins for each **seer** bin agent, but since most bins contain agents of only one cell the algorithm caches found neighboring bins.

 To find neighboring **seen** bins, **seer** agent's cell indices are calculated from its position, then cell sizes and **see** radii are used to build the "kernel" of cells neighboring the **seer** cell, and finally indices of each kernel cell are hashed to find the corresponding bins.